Vutrisiran: Vitamin A Levels

 Summary

 Serum TTR is a carrier of RBP, facilitating transport of vitamin A in the blood.
 Treatment with vutrisiran reduces serum TTR levels, resulting in reduced levels of RBP and vitamin A in the serum.
 The mechanism of action attributes to the theoretical risk of vitamin A deficiency.
 However, the transport and tissue uptake of vitamin A can occur through alternative mechanisms in the absence of RBP.
-Consequentially, laboratory tests for serum vitamin A do not reflect the total amount of vitamin A in the body and should not be used to guide vitamin A supplementation during treatment with vutrisiran.1
+Patients receiving TTR-lowering RNAi therapeutics are advised to receive vitamin A supplementation at the recommended daily allowance, as a precautionary measure.2,5,8–11

 HELIOS-A Study